DraftKings, FanDuel call off daily fantasy sports merger | WHIZ News

-BOSTON (AP) — The two leading daily fantasy sports companies DraftKings and FanDuel have scrapped their proposed merger about a month after federal regulators sued to block it.
+BOSTON (AP) — The two leading daily fantasy sports companies DraftKings and FanDuel scrapped their proposed merger on Thursday, about a month after federal regulators sued to block it.

+The Federal Trade Commission — along with the attorneys general of California and the District of Columbia — had opposed the merger because, they said, it would create a company controlling more than 90 percent of the U.S. market for paid daily fantasy sports.

+A federal judge late last month temporarily halted the merger, pending an administrative trial scheduled for Nov.
+21.

+Markus Meier, acting director at the FTC’s Bureau of Competition, said the decision was a “clear win” for consumers.

+“For years, the vigorous competition between DraftKings and FanDuel has spurred innovation and favorable pricing,” he said.
+“If this merger had been allowed to go through, those benefits would likely have been lost.”

-The two companies said Thursday they were moving forward separately in the best interests of their customers, employees, and investors.
-Neither directly addressed the federal government’s concerns with the deal.
+Neither company directly addressed the federal government’s concerns in brief statements Thursday.
+Their CEOs said they were moving forward separately in the best interests of their customers, employees and investors.

-FanDuel CEO Nigel Eccles said in his statement that his company still believes the deal would have increased investment and product development, benefiting consumers and the broader industry.
+FanDuel CEO Nigel Eccles said his company still believes the deal would have increased investment and product development, benefiting consumers and the broader industry.

-But DraftKings CEO Jason Robins in a separate statement touted his company’s rapid growth, a possible signal that the once-bitter rivalry between the two companies has resumed.
+DraftKings CEO Jason Robins, in a separate statement, instead touted his company’s rapid growth, a possible signal that the once-bitter rivalry between the two companies has resumed.

 “We have a growing customer base of nearly 8 million, our revenue is growing over 30 percent year-over-year, and we are only just beginning to take our product overseas,” he said.

-The Federal Trade Commission — along with the attorneys general of California and the District of Columbia — opposed the merger last month because they said it would create a company controlling more than 90 percent of the U.S. market for paid daily fantasy sports.

-An FTC spokeswoman didn’t immediately comment Thursday.
-The companies and the FTC agreed late last month to temporarily halt the merger, pending an administrative trial scheduled for Nov.
-21.

-The online contests challenge players to build rosters of real-life athletes in order to vie for cash and other prizes based on how those athletes do in actual games.
+Daily fantasy sports are online contests that challenge players to build rosters of real-life athletes in order to vie for cash and other prizes based on how those athletes do in actual games.
 The games grew in large part from a 2006 federal law that banned online gambling but created a specific niche for fantasy sports.

 Founded in 2012, Boston-based DraftKings is the younger of the two companies but has grown to become the largest daily fantasy sports company in terms of entry fees and revenues.
 FanDuel, which was founded in Scotland in 2009, is the second largest.